 If you're wondering where we're going, we are headed to Oak Island, North Carolina.

-We are taking part in a homeschool field trip at the beach - the perfect vacation for this learning-loving family.
+Our whole family is taking part in a homeschool field trip at the beach - the perfect vacation for this learning-loving family.
 We're going to hunt for ghost crabs in the sand, go kayaking in an estuary, go crabbing in the bay, do a beach scavenger hunt, tour a lighthouse, and so much more.

 It's a disruption in our normal condo in Ocean City, Maryland routine, and some among us are not too happy about it.
 I am excited for all the cool stuff we'll see and do along the way although I'm a little sad about missing out on our normal spot.